-- It is not only a choice but also a basic civil right that individuals have adequate and appropriate supports and services needed for them to live in the community; - Individuals must have opportunities to design and direct their own services to the extent that they wish and with the assistance they need; - Plans must be person-centered and based on the unique needs of the individual and accompanied by measured progress toward person-centered outcomes and flexible funding to meet changing circumstances; - Services must be delivered promptly in the most integrated setting and with sufficient quality and quantity to meet individual needs; and - Effective quality monitoring programs to measure the individual and systems outcomes of LTSS need to be in place in every state.
+Access to adequate and appropriate supports and services needed to live in the community is a basic human right.
+To achieve this:

+- Individuals must design and direct their own services, to the fullest extent they wish and with the assistance they want; - Services must be person-centered and based on the unique needs and desires of the individual, accompanied by measured progress toward person-centered outcomes to which the person aspires; - Individuals with IDD who wish to employ DSPs must have access to timely and relevant information, technical assistance, and training; - Services must be delivered promptly to meet individual needs and desires in the most integrated setting, with flexible funding to meet changing circumstances; and - Outcome measures, defined in substantial part by the person, and outcomes consistent with state-defined value based reimbursement systems should be used to measure the individual and systems outcomes of LTSS in every state.